Code-Institute-Submissions/onAPlateCatering/README.md

 Some of the features contained on the website are:

 - Navigation bar - assists users to easily move through the relevant pages with a layout that is intuitive, such as the hamburger icon naviagtion on smaller devices.
 - Call To Action Button - The request a quote button is distributed on pages that would encourage an interested party to initiate contact for a quote.
+Additionally a view menu button is presented in the what we offer section to entice customers.
 - Request a quote feature - allows all users to contact the company to get a quote for catering a specific event.
-It helps the comapny by obtaining sufficent infomration to prepare a quote.
+It helps the company by obtaining sufficent infomration to prepare a quote.
 - What we offer section Feature - This section gives a potetial customer a very short description of our catering offering.
 - Menu Section Feature - This section allows users to browse through a sample menu by courses.
 The colour layout of different courses makes it easy to distinguish them.
 - Testimonials Feature - This section allows users to read reviews from previous customers and help inform their decision.